Lemuel P. Padgett: Biography

 Born in Columbia, Tennessee, in Maury County, Padgett was the son of John B. and Rebecca Ophelia (Phillips) Padgett.
 He attended the private schools in that county and graduated from Erskine College at Due West, South Carolina, in 1876.
 Having begun the study of law in September 1876, he was admitted to the bar in March 1877.

 Career

 Padgett began to practice law in Columbia, Tennessee, in January 1879 and he married Ida B. Latta on November 11, 1880.
 He was a Presidential Elector for Tennessee, 1884, and a member of the Tennessee Senate from 1899 to 1901.

 Elected as a Democrat to the Fifty-seventh and the ten succeeding Congresses, Padgett served from March 4, 1901, until his death.
 During the Sixty-second through Sixty-fifth Congresses, he was the chairman of the United States House Committee on Naval Affairs.
 A thorough and studious man, he took his job seriously.
 He became like a walking encyclopedia about all things naval.

 Death

-Padgett died in Washington, D.C., on August 2, 1922 (age 66 years, 247 days).
+Padgett died in Washington, D.C., on August 2, 1922.
 He is interred at Rose Hill Cemetery in Columbia, Tennessee.